ThibaultFillion/strengths/documentation/json_and_dict_doc.rst

   Apply the default units system = µm, s, molecules

 * "inherit"
-  The units system is inherited from the reaction diffusion system.
+  The units system is inherited from the reaction-diffusion system.
   If the network is not declared inside a system, the default units system is applied (see "default", above).

 * units system dictionary

-default : "inherit"
+default: "inherit"

 Units system
 ------------